OrangeTux/nvim-config/README.md

 Install [packer](https://github.com/wbthomason/packer.nvim).
 Now, start nvim and run `:PackerSync` to install all dependencies..

-Next, run `:MasonInstall pyright black lua-language-server`.
+Next, run `:MasonInstall bash-language-server black pyright rust-analyzer`.

+Some packages might depend on `npm`.
+Make sure to install that.

 The configuration is tailored to Python and Rust development.